cadia-lvl/samromur-mfa/README.md

 4. **Validating the data**

 Before creating and training the acoustic model, we need to make sure all the data is ready for it.
-We then use the `validate` command from mfa module to do it
+We then use the `validate` command from MFA module to do it.

+5. **Aligning the audio files with pre-existing acoustic model**

+If the user wants to align the audio data using a pre-existing audio file, this tool will only align the data using the `align` command from MFA.

 5. **Creating and Training the acoustic model**

-Here we are !
+If the user wants to create and train a whol new model, this tool will do so.
 Once every step we saw before has been done, we can finally create and train the acoustic model.
 This will create a `.zip` file, containing the model and a folder containing the segmentation of every audio file.
 This folder will be in ythe same shape as the input data folder :

 ```
 output_folder/